Tap Counter Logo

 Step 3: LocalStorage (The Memory)

 The problem with the code above?
 If you refresh the page, the count goes back to 0.
-To make a useful counter (like a Tasbeeh or row counter), it needs to remember.
-Browsers have a tiny database called localStorage.

 • Save: Every time we click, we tell the browser: “Save ‘count’ permanently.”